Karaborg/My-Docker-Notes/README.md

 - On `Container Definition`, select ``Custom`
 - Give a name and then define your docker image link as you use on terminal to pull from Docker Hub
 - Configure the ports and update
-> You can also make spesific configuretion as you use on run commands.
+> You can also make specific configuretion as you use on run commands.

 Tast Definition:
 - Make sure you use `FARGATE`